nuuuwan/news_lk3_data/README.md

 ### Police to trace traffic offenders through CCTV system from today

 *2024-01-22 11:17:00* · [`adaderanalk`](https://www.adaderana.lk/news/96615/police-to-trace-traffic-offenders-through-cctv-system-from-today-) · `en`

+UPDATE:  The programme for the detection of traffic violations through the CCTV system established within the Colombo city was launched a short while ago by Public Security Minister Tiran Alles.

 A special programme through which traffic offenders in Colombo will be traced using a CCTV surveillance camera system is set to be implemented from today (22 Jan.), Sri Lanka Police stated.